AetherraLabs/Aetherra/docs-organized/manifesto/AI_OS_MANIFESTO.md

 - **📈 Unified Evolution**: Ensures a single, community-driven AI OS standard

 ### **Strategic Alignment**
-Just as Linux made server computing more accessible with GPL-2.0, **aetherra explores making AI computing more accessible with GPL-3.0**.
-This legal framework helps ensure that the AI OS research remains:
+Just as Linux democratized server computing with GPL-2.0, **aetherra democratizes AI computing with GPL-3.0**.
+This legal framework guarantees that the AI OS remains:

 1. **Forever Open**: No corporation can capture and close the platform
 2. **Community-Driven**: All stakeholders benefit from improvements